8Nero/phasic_tonic/README.md

 ## Key Features

-- **Automatic Phasic/Tonic Detection**: Applies threshold-based algorithms to distinguish phasic and tonic states from raw electrophysiological data
+- **Phasic/Tonic Detection**: Applies threshold-based algorithms to distinguish phasic and tonic states from raw electrophysiological data
 - **Statistical Analysis**: Compute basic statistics for phasic/tonic REM periods.

 ## Installation

 You can install **phasic_tonic** from PyPI using pip: